humbertovarona/NC_to_CSV/README.md

 # Functions list

 - read_netcdf_file.py: Read all variables of NetCDF file
-- save_variable_to_csv: Write all variable into CSV file
+- save_variable_to_csv.py: Write all variable into CSV file

 # Library dependency